lswong23/CodeFirstGirls-Group-SQL-Project-Instagram-Metrics/README.md

 2. View #2: The view was created to allow the marketing manager to easily access a comprehensive overview of post engagement metrics in a single query.
 This information can help in monitoring the performance of posts, identifying popular content, and making data-driven decisions to optimize the social media marketing strategy.

 ## Stored Procedures
-The stored function was created that calculates Total Engagement for a Post.
-This function calculates the total engagement (likes + comments) for a given post ID.
+The stored function was created to take a post ID as input and returns the total number of unique users who have engaged with the post (through likes, comments, shares, or impressions).
+The marketing manager can use this function to retrieve the engagement count for a specific post without writing multiple queries.

 ## Queries
 We have created queries (with sub-queries) to allow the marketing manager to find posts with the highest number of likes and their corresponding usernames.